py-why/causaltune/README.md

 ### Testing
 We use [PyTest](https://docs.pytest.org/) for testing.
 If you want to contribute code, make sure that the tests run without errors.

+## Contribution
+See the [Contribution file](https://github.com/py-why/causaltune/blob/main/CONTRIBUTING.md) for contribution licensing and code guidelines.